Andrea Rocca was born in Rome and moved to London in 1988, where he pursued his interest in composing electro-acoustic music studying with John White.

 His score for Zata Omm’s Vox:Lumen premiered in March 2015.
 Vox:Lumen was the first contemporary dance production completely powered by self sustained energy, and involved a multi-year creative partnership with ground-breaking researchers at York University and interactive designers Aesthetec Studio, the whole show being sustained by energy created by the dancers, the audience and renewable sources.
 Andrea’s score was based on purposely composed orchestrations involving found objects, acoustic instruments, electronica and noises generated by the environment of the performance.

-To date his feature film work includes the British feature The Hurting, Francesco Martinotti’s Branchie, Marco Risi’s L’Ultimo Capodanno and Tre Mogli, and Gianluca Tavarelli’s Liberi (Break Free), which run at the 2003 Venice Film Festival.
+To date his feature film work includes the British feature The Hurting, Francesco Martinotti’s Branchie, Marco Risi’s L’Ultimo Capodanno (Kaputt Mundi) and Tre Mogli (Three Wives), Gianluca Tavarelli’s Break Free and the documentary feature Tu Come Mi Vedi?

-His score for Luigi Lo Cascio’s La Città Ideale (The Ideal City), which was premiered at the 69th Venice International Film Festival – where it won the Arca Cinema award received widespread critical acclaim.
-He is currently doing preliminary work for a new film which is scheduled to begin shooting in late 2017.
+His score for Luigi Lo Cascio’s debut feature La Città Ideale (The Ideal City), which was premiered at the 69th Venice International Film Festival – where it won the Arca Cinema award – received widespread critical acclaim.